augustodoc/CiscoPlApp/README.md

 ```xml
 <name replace-wildcards="yes">%h:cisco-pl-app</name>
 ```
-This method with different key name can be used for discover a generic services type.
+This method with different key name can be used for discover a generic services http type.
 ### Install methods
 1. Local directory
 2. Python package